All photos are from: nasjonalrassikringsgruppe.no

 Age: 38

-Background: Responsible for local avalanche safety plans
+Background: Responsible for local avalanche safety plans.

-Goals: Apply national safety recommendations locally, report to local government
+Goals: Apply national safety recommendations locally, report to local government.

-Pain Points: Confusing templates, inconsistent guidelines
+Pain Points: Confusing information, inconsistent materials for education.

-Needs: Clear templates, standardized visuals, actionable guidance
+Needs: Clear templates, standardized visuals, actionable guidance.

 Sofia (Outdoor Enthusiast)